-Public Law (PL) 234-2019, Sec.
-8, amended Indiana Code (IC) 6-3-1-11.
+Public Law (PL) 146-2020, Sec.
+22, amended Indiana Code (IC) 6-3-1-11.
 The definition of adjusted gross income (AGI) is updated to correspond to the federal definition of adjusted gross income contained in the Internal Revenue Code (IRC).
-Any reference to the IRC and subsequent regulations means the Internal Revenue Code of 1986, as amended and in effect on January 1, 2019.
-For a complete summary of new legislation regarding taxation, please see the Synopsis of 2019 Legislation Affecting the Indiana Department of Revenue at www.in.gov/dor/3656.htm.
+Any reference to the IRC and subsequent regulations means the Internal Revenue Code of 1986, as amended and in effect on January 1, 2020.
+For a complete summary of new legislation regarding taxation, please see the Synopsis of 2020 Legislation Affecting the Indiana Department of Revenue at www.in.gov/dor/files/reference/legislative-synopsis-2020.pdf.

-Schedule IN K-1 Electronic Filing Requirement
+Schedule IN K-1 Electronic Filing Requirements

-Beginning with tax years ending after Dec.
+- Beginning with tax years ending after Dec.
 31, 2019 (tax year 2019 fiscal year filers), a taxpayer that is required to file twenty-five or more Schedule IN K-1's must file them in an electronic format.
-For taxpayers filing on a calendar year basis, this electronic filing requirement begins with tax year 2020.
+For taxpayers filing on a calendar year basis, this electronic filing requirement begins with tax year 2020. - Filing IN K-1s electronically requires that the accompanying IT-20S return be filed through modernized e-file (MeF) using certified software.